Frequentist properties of Bayesian inequality tests: Literature

-\paragraph{Literature} Many papers compare Bayesian and frequentist inference, in a variety of setups.
-Here, we highlight examples of different types of conclusions: sometimes frequentist inference is more conservative, sometimes Bayesian, sometimes neither.
+Many papers compare Bayesian and frequentist inference.
+Here, we highlight examples of different types of conclusions (not all directly comparable to inequality testing): sometimes frequentist inference is more conservative, sometimes Bayesian, sometimes neither.
+Then, we discuss three more closely related papers in more detail.